 Revolo’s Phase IIa trial includes DSQ as a secondary endpoint, though the company did not report any data on this measure as part of its topline results.
 However, the biotech pointed to additional data showing IRL-201104 treated patients had an increase in regulatory B cells and regulatory T cells, suggesting a strong anti-inflammatory effect.

 Still, recent drug development history has shown that the two endpoints of eosinophil reduction and symptom improvement do not always come hand in hand.
-X-based Allakos abandoned its Phase III programme in EoE (NCT04322708) after lirentelimab met one primary endpoint of reducing eosinophil counts but failed its co-primary endpoint of symptom reduction along DSQ.
+California-based Allakos abandoned its Phase III programme in EoE (NCT04322708) after lirentelimab met one primary endpoint of reducing eosinophil counts but failed its co-primary endpoint of symptom reduction along DSQ.